Making AI Evaluation Deployment Relevant Through Context Specification: Method: A Descriptive Process for Systematic Context Specification

 \subsection{Outcomes}

-For organizations, context specification yields a more durable shift in how AI evaluation is understood and practiced.
+Context specification can help organizations shift how AI evaluation is understood and practiced for the longer term.
 First, it produces a clear, shared articulation of what matters to the relevant stakeholder community, including how success and harm are defined in a specific setting.
-Second, it generates a systematized set of constructs and associated indicators that provide a structured basis for selecting and combining evaluation methods, rather than relying on ad hoc or purely model-centric choices.
-Third, it creates an explicit record of key uncertainties and observability limits, clarifying which questions can be answered in silico, which require in situ observation, and where residual ambiguity will remain.
+Second, it generates a set of systematized constructs and associated indicators to structure evaluation design, rather than selecting methods on an ad hoc basis.
+Third, it creates an explicit record of key uncertainties and observability limits, clarifying which questions can be answered in silico, which require in situ observation, and where residual ambiguity may remain.
 Together, these outcomes equip stakeholders to design and sequence evaluations, interpret the resulting evidence in light of local priorities and constraints, and make downstream decisions such as AI pilot design, go/no-go determinations, scaling thresholds, or decommissioning.
 They also support institutional learning over time, as successive context briefs and evaluation cycles can be compared to track how items, constructs, and decision criteria evolve across deployments and sectors.